 Water, as we all know, is essential to human life.
-Colorado, with about 14" of precipitation each year, is classified as a high desert.
-The water we use is delivered and purified via a complex, energy-intensive system.
-Due to droughts, fire, salination, reduced snowpack and other reasons, our water supply is increasingly unpredictable and future water supplies will be increasingly more expensive to deliver.
+Colorado Springs receives an average of 16" of precipitation each year.
+While we receive an average of 16" our annual precipitation ranges between 6"-27" (NOAA).
+With our cycle of water abundance and scarcity we are classified as a high desert.
+In our community our water is delivered and purified via a complex, energy-intensive system.
+At this time much of our water comes from the water resources of the Pikes Peak Region.
+However given increased population within the Colorado Springs area we can expect expanded reliance on sources such as the Southern Delivery System.
+In addition to this expansion of current water infrastructure, droughts, fire, salinization, reduced snowpack and other reasons, create issues relating to our water supply.
+Given changing environmental dynamics and risk of major droughts our water sources are increasingly unpredictable and future water supplies will be increasingly more expensive to deliver.
 Therefore, it is imperative that we manage this precious resource as wisely as possible.

-In our Sustainability Strategic Plan, we identified the following objective with regard to water conservation: Institute water conservation practices and planning throughout the campus to reduce both domestic and outdoor water use, decrease utility costs, and model effective storm water management.
-The plan identifies three five-year targets from 2007 to 2012 with respect to water:
+To meet these demands our Sustainability Strategic Plan identifies the following objective with regard to water conservation: Institute water conservation practices and planning throughout the campus to reduce both domestic and outdoor water use, decrease utility costs, and model effective storm water management.
+The plan identifies a number of water conservation measures:

 1) Decrease outdoor water use intensity on campus by 10%,